-Development Control Policy 1.2 - General Principles
+Development Control Policy 1.2 - Development Control - General Principles (DC1.2)

-DC1.2 provides a suit of general principles that apply when considering development and land use applications.
-These include where development is compatible with the relevant planning policies, strategies and control criteria, whether development integrates with its surrounds and what transport, environmental, economic or social impacts a development many have.
+DC1.2 provides a suite of general principles that apply when considering development and land use applications.
+These include whether development is compatible with the relevant planning policies, strategies and control criteria, whether development integrates with its surrounds and what transport, environmental, economic or social impacts a development many have.
 DC1.2 sets out that development and land use control should be orderly, based on a series of procedures and statutory provisions and also proper, based on consistent application of good planning principles.